-14. Unsuccessful Applicants
+11. Unsuccessful Applicants

-If your child or young person is not eligible for the PTB, you may be able to purchase a concessionary seat on existing transport for their journey, if a spare seat is available.
+If your child or young person is not eligible for the PTB, you may be able to purchase a fare payers seat on an existing Council operated bus route, if a spare seat is available.

-You may also want to ask your college or sixth form for details of any bursary schemes they may have to help with expenses.
-If their application for home to school transport has been unsuccessful, they can appeal the decision.
+You may want to ask your college or sixth form for details of any bursary schemes they may have to help with expenses.
+If your application for home to school transport has been unsuccessful, you can appeal the decision.
+Further information on the appeals process can be found below.

-15. Independent Travel Training
+12. Independent Travel Training